CALL US : 660.663.2331

 Nominating Committee

-1. At the regular business meeting in May, the Church shall elect two members to the Nominating Committee.
+At the regular members meeting in May, the Church shall elect two members to the Nominating Committee.
 These two along with the four other members of the committee shall constitute a committee of six.
-They shall be elected by majority vote.
-A minimum of two candidates shall be nominated for each of the two positions.
-The two having the highest number of votes shall be elected.
+They shall be elected by 2/3 vote.
 In the event that someone resigns from the committee, nominations shall be made for someone to fill the unexpired term.

-3. This committee shall present candidates for Sunday School Director, WMU Director and Brotherhood Director at the June business meeting.
-When elected, these three shall then work with the Committee in presenting at the July business meeting candidates for the following places of service; Clerk, Treasurer, Music Leader, Organist, Associational Board Member, Vacation Bible School Director, Children’s Church Director, Senior Adult Ministry Director and Department (or age groups) Director and Leaders of the Sunday School, WMU and Brotherhood.
-This committee shall present at the August business meeting candidates for the remaining places of service in the entire Church program.
+This committee shall present candidates for Sunday School Director, WMU Director and Brotherhood Director at the May meaningful members meeting.
+When elected, these three shall then work with the Committee in presenting at the August members meeting candidates for the following places of service; Clerk, Treasurer, Music Leader, Organist, Associational Board Member, Vacation Bible School Director, Children’s Church Director, Keenagers Ministry Director, and Department (or age groups) Director and Leaders of the Sunday School, This committee shall present at the August members meeting candidates for the remaining places of service in the entire Church program.

 Finance Committee

-1. The Finance Committee shall consist of seven members elected for three year terms.
+The Finance Committee shall consist of seven members elected for three year terms.
 The Church Treasurer and any member of the Trustees shall serve as ex-officio members.
 No member shall serve consecutive terms.
-No member shall serve as chairman more than one time during his tenure of committee service.
-The chairman shall be appointed by the Nominating Committee and elected by the Church.
+The chairman shall be appointed by a decision made by the Finance Committee.

-2. The Finance Committee shall consult through written communication and have written responses from all chairman of standing committees, the Directors of WMU and Brotherhood, Sunday School Director, Chairman of Deacons, Chairman of Trustees, and all other Department Heads as to anticipated financial needs of the Church and shall thereafter prepare a Church Budget and present same for consideration by the Deacons before submitting it for approval by the Church.
+The Finance Committee shall consult with pastors and deacons, and all chairman of standing committees, the Directors of WMU and Brotherhood, Sunday School Director, Chairman of Deacons, Chairman of Trustees, and all other Department Heads, and even seek congregational feedback as the church will be voting on the budget, as to anticipated financial needs of the Church and shall thereafter prepare a Church Budget to present it to the congregation in December for a vote.

-5. The Finance Committee shall present a monthly financial statement to the Church as to the financial condition of the Church at each monthly business meeting.
+The Finance Committee shall present a monthly financial statement to the Church as to the financial condition of the Church.
 The Finance Committee shall promote a plan of systematic financial stewardship.

 Auditing Committee